simitaws/drupalinstaller/README.md

 # drupalinstaller
-This bashscript install drupal 9 on ubuntu 20.04lts
+This bashscript installs drupal 9 on ubuntu 20.04lts